WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 #### What did you achieve?

-* Report on the das project.
+* Report on the das project
+  * KW: which was great!
+Well done!
 * Comparing the das datasets + report
+  * KW: including a fun play around with topic modeling which looks fun!

 #### What did you struggle with?